zhy6a/zhy6a.github.io/_pages/about.md

 # 🔥 News

+- *2024.10*: Won the **Silver Reward** of the 2024 China International College Students 'Internet+' Innovation and Entrepreneurship Competition.
 - *2024.10*: Awarded with National Scholarship 2024.
 - *2024.09*: I was admitted to the 25 Fall graduate program at the School of Intelligence Science and Technology, Nanjing University.
 My primary research focus will be on 3DV.
 - *2024.06*: One paper is accepted by Knowledge-Based Systems.